 Recommended by: Heather, Trimm Travels

 There are several things that make the Museum of Ice Cream (MOIC) in New York City “cool” (get it?!).
-Besides the obvious, there are lots of yummy taste tests, fun games, a three-story slide, and the ever-popular pool of sprinkles to jump in!
+This colourful museum is packed with taste tests, fun games, a three-story slide, and the ever-popular “pool of sprinkles” to jump in!
+All of this is fun for both kids and kids-at-heart!

 Tickets: $25-36 (depending on timeslot booked).
 CLICK HERE to check the prices and availability.